 The United States Department of Labor says that the misclassification of employees and independent contractors is one of the “most serious problems facing affected workers, employers, and the entire economy.”
 This is one problem that an experienced labor and employment lawyer can help you avoid.

 Why Is Misclassification Important?

 Many laws have been enacted to protect the rights and privileges of employees in the United States.

-Some business owners deliberately misclassify employees as independent contractors so they do not have to pay things like payroll taxes, or provide certain types of benefits.
-It can also give business owners more flexibility and power over staffing, hiring and firing workers.
+Some business owners deliberately misclassify employees as independent contractors so they do not have to pay things like payroll taxes or provide certain types of benefits.
+It can also give business owners more flexibility and power over staffing, hiring, and firing workers.

 The IRS requires business owners to withhold taxes, withhold and pay Social Security and Medicare taxes, and pay unemployment tax on wages for employees.
-They do not have to withhold or pay taxes on payments to independent contactors.
+They do not have to withhold or pay taxes on payments to independent contractors.

 Some of the claims that can be avoided if workers are classified as independent contractors include: